yext/rules_closure/README.md

   then convention states that the `_lib` suffix should be used.

 - **srcs:** (List of [labels]; optional) The list of `.js` source files that represent this library.
+This can include files marked as `@externs` or `@nocompile`.
 This attribute is required unless the `exports` attribute is being defined.
-Files listed under this attribute must not use the `@externs` annotation.

-- **externs:** (List of [labels]; optional) A list of `.js` files annotated `@externs` at the top of the file.
-If this attribute is specified, `srcs` must be empty.
-These files tell the Closure Compiler about the type signatures of external libraries.
-Please note that the externs for web browsers are enabled by default by the Closure Compiler.

 - **data:** (List of [labels]; optional) Runfiles directly referenced by JS sources in this rule.
 For example, if the JS generated injected an img tag